FlorisHendriks/auto-start-stop-eduVPN/README.md

 ## VPN auto-triggered options
 [Windows has multiple ways to automatically establish the VPN connection.](https://docs.microsoft.com/en-us/windows/security/identity-protection/vpn/vpn-auto-trigger-profile)
 Based on an event
-### App trigger
+### Application trigger
-Microsoft offers the ability to trigger a Windows built-in VPN based on the app that is used.
+Microsoft offers the ability to trigger a Windows built-in VPN based on the application that is used.

-This can be useful to implement in eduVPN if the organisation only uses applications to.
-However we often see that organisations use

 ### Name-based trigger
 In windows one also has ability to activate a VPN based on specific or all DNS queries.